mopidy/mopidy/docs/devenv.rst

     cd ~/mopidy-dev/mopidy/

-With a fresh clone of the Git repo, you should start out on the ``develop`` branch.
+With a fresh clone of the Git repo, you should start out on the ``main`` branch.
 This is where all features for the next feature release land.
 To confirm that you're on the right branch, run::